-In experiment 4-01-1609 on IN12, we proposed to use Polarised Inelastic Neutron Scattering (PINS) to investigate the charality of the magnon contribution giving rise to the so-called Spin Seebeck Effect (SSE) [1-4].
-The aim of the experiment on IN12 was to build on our previous results using Polarised Inelastic Neutron Scattering (PINS) on IN20 (report 4-01-1671) to investigate chirality of the magnon modes in Tb3Fe5O12 (TbIG).
+In experiment 4-01-1609 on IN20, we proposed to use Polarised Inelastic Neutron Scattering (PINS) to investigate the charality of the magnon contribution giving rise to the so-called Spin Seebeck Effect (SSE) [1-4].
+The aim of the experiment on IN20 was to investigate chirality of the magnon modes in Tb3Fe5O12 (TbIG).
 The ReIG (Re=Gd,Tb,Y etc) are important to spintronics applications such as SEE, due to their long magnon lifetimes.
-The work is motivated by theoretical analysis fist applied to Gd3Fe5O12 [5], in which the thermal response of the SSE is proposed to be due to the interplay of low energy magnon modes of opposite chirality earlies estimated by the energy as temperature is lowered and eventually shifts above the thermal energy (horizontal flat line) around 40K (bottom panel).
-At low temperatures the magnons are dominated by acoustic Goldstone modes of opposite Chirality.
+The work is motivated by theoretical analysis fist applied to Gd3Fe5O12 [5], in which the thermal response of the SSE is proposed to be due to the interplay of low energy magnor modes of opposite chirality.
+This can be shown in figure 1(a), where the first optical mode (lowest blue parabolic curve), is shifted up in energy as temperature is lowered and eventually shifts above the magnons are dominated by acoustic Goldstone modes of opposite Chirality.
 This should then be responsible for an observed change in sign in the SSE voltage generated [5] at low temperatures.